-Urgently-needed services: "Covered services that are not emergency services as defined above but:
+Urgently needed services: "Covered services that are not emergency services as defined above but:

-- Are medically necessary and immediately required as a result of an unforeseen illness, injury, or condition; - Are provided when the member is temporarily absent from the plan's service area or under unusual and extraordinary circumstances when the member is in the service area, and the network is temporarily unavailable or inaccessible; and - It was not reasonable given the circumstances to wait to obtain the services through the Plan network."
+- Are medically necessary and immediately required as a result of an unforeseen illness, injury or condition; - Are provided when the member is temporarily absent from the plan's service area or under unusual and extraordinary circumstances when the member is in the service area, and the network is temporarily unavailable or inaccessible; and - It was not reasonable given the circumstances to wait to obtain the services through the Plan network."

-The Longevity Health Plan network includes multiple hospitals, emergency rooms, and providers able to treat the emergent conditions of Longevity Health Plan members twenty-four (24) hours a day, seven (7) days a week.
+Longevity's network includes multiple hospitals, emergency rooms and providers able to treat the emergent conditions of our members 24 hours a day, seven (7) days a week.
 Emergent services should be obtained from the closest facility that can provide the service.
-All emergency and urgently needed services may occur without prior authorization or referrals.
-For emergent issues occuring onsite in the member's nursing home or in the service area, the PCPs is generally responsible for providing, directing, or facilitating a member's emergent care.
+Emergency and urgently needed services do not require prior authorization or referrals.
+For emergent issues occurring onsite in the member's nursing home or in the service area, the PCP is generally responsible for providing, directing or facilitating a member's emergent care.
 This includes emergent services provided onsite in the nursing facility ("treatment in place").
-The PCPs or his/her designee must be available 24 hours a day, 7 days a week to assist members needing emergent services.
+The PCP or their designee must be available 24 hours a day, seven (7) days a week to assist members needing emergent services.

 Emergent issues requiring services or expertise not available onsite in the member's nursing home are addressed by transferring the member to an acute care hospital or emergency room able to provide the needed care.
-The PCPs, working with the Plan's PCP, is generally responsible for coordinating the transition of the member to the hospital or emergency room, including communicating with the hospital or emergency room about the Member.
+The PCP, in coordination with the Longevity's Clinical Team, is responsible for coordinating the transition of the member to the hospital or emergency room.
+This includes communicating with the hospital or emergency room about the member.
 Members may have a copayment responsibility for outpatient emergency visits unless it results in an admission.

-While most members remain in the service area, Longevity Health Plan members may receive emergency services and urgently needed services from any provider regardless of whether services are obtained within or outside Longevity Health Plan authorized service area or network.
-In unusual circumstances, when the member is in the service area and the network is temporarily unavailable or inaccessible, prior approval is needed and will be approved for only continuity of care.
+While most members remain in the Longevity service area, our members may receive emergency services and urgently needed services from any provider regardless of whether services are provided within or outside our authorized service area or network.
+In unusual circumstances, when the member is in the service area and the network is temporarily unavailable or inaccessible, prior approval may be required to see an out-of-network provider and an out-of-network or out-of-area visit will be approved only for continuity of care.

-Longevity Health Plan network includes contracts with ambulance transport services when an ambulance is required for member safety.
-In cases where ambulance services are dispatched through 911 or a local equivalent, the Plan follows Medicare rules on coverage for ambulance services as outlined in 42 CFR 410.40.
+Longevity Health Plan contracts with ambulance transport services for instances when an ambulance is required for member safety.
+In cases where ambulance services are dispatched through 911 or a local equivalent, Longevity follows Medicare rules on coverage for ambulance services as outlined in 42 CFR 410.40.
 Due to the emergency medical condition, members are only liable for the applicable cost-sharing.